aishadrisdom/Telling-Stories-with-Data/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 This is where I will post information of assignments and my final project for this course.
 Showing my understanding and knowledge of data visualizations.

 # About me
 Hi!
-I am Aisha Drisdom, I am studying at Carnegie Mellon.
+I am Aisha Drisdom, I am an undergrad studying at Carnegie Mellon.
 I am interested in learning about variety topics that will assist me to become a *data analyst* or any career that involves the use of data.
 So, I'm interested in knowing more about the importance of telling stories with data visualizations.
+I am also intertesed in using data to fight issues like social justice and climate change.

 # What I hope to learn
 I want to expand my knowledge in data visualizations by creating, and critiquing.
 This platform will allow me to demonstrate that by showcasing projects and assignments.
 Some goals I want to accomplish are

-- more Tableau skills
+- improving more Tableau skills
-- additonal websites that can produce data visualizations
+- learning about more additional websites that can produce data visualizations
-- other additonal technical skills like coding
+- other additonial technical skills like coding that are criitcal for producing data visualizations
+- ability to critique variety of data visualizations

 # Portfolio